HARSHKULTHE/Allianz-ETL-Task/README.md

 pytest test_hockey_etl.py -v

 5.Dependencies
-See requirements.txt for all dependencies.
+See requirements.txt for all dependencies